RuntianZ/adversarial-robustness-unlabeled/README.md

 # Adversarially Robust Generalization Just Requires More Unlabeled Data

-This is the repository for the paper Adversarially Robust Generalization Just Requires More Unlabeled Data in NeurIPS 2019.
+This is the repository for the paper Adversarially Robust Generalization Just Requires More Unlabeled Data submitted to NeurIPS 2019 ([paper link](https://arxiv.org/abs/1906.00555)).

 ## Code Files